rse/unix-under-windows/README.md

 # Unix Environment under Windows

-> This is a summary on how to setup a reasonable Unix development environment under
+> This is a documentation on how to setup a reasonable but opinionated Unix development environment under
 > [*Microsoft Windows 10*](https://windows.com) (Pro edition, 64-bit mode, version &ge; 1809) with the help of the
 > native [*Windows Subsystem for Linux (WSL)*](blogs.msdn.microsoft.com/wsl/),
 > the [*Ubuntu*](https://www.ubuntu.com/) GNU/Linux distribution,